duckdroid-tech/android.com-kitkat/README.md

-# android.com-kitkat
+# Android KitKat
 Android is the operating system that powers over 1 billion smartphones and tablets.
+Since these devices make our lives so sweet, each Android version is named after a dessert: Cupcake, Donut, Eclair, Froyo, Gingerbread, Honeycomb, Ice Cream Sandwich, and Jelly Bean.
+As everyone finds chocolate so tempting, we decided to name the next version of Android after one of our favorite chocolate treats, Kit Kat!
+To make this release even sweeter, Kit Kat is giving you the chance to win a Nexus 7 or Google Play credit.
+Just look for specially branded Kit Kat candy bars featuring the Android robot in a store near you.